canvasxyz/canvas/docs/index.md

 - Models define your database schema.
 - Actions define mutations that users can make to the database, like API routes.

-By embedding your application logic in the database, we enable each peer to validate the full history of your application.
-Applications are local-first, without any dependency on a server.
+Applications are fully distributed & local-first.
+Because controller logic is in the database, every peer can validate the full history of your application, without a central server.

-To run your contract, include it in your frontend using React hooks, or run it from the command line:
+To run your application, include it in your frontend using React hooks, or run it from the command line:

 ```sh